siva010928/multi-chat-mcp-server/README.md

   - Get user information and mentions
   - File content sharing

-Google Chat MCP is fully tested and ready for production use with AI assistants like Claude in Cursor.
+Google Chat MCP Server is fully tested and ready for production use with AI assistants like Claude in Cursor.

 ### Future Providers (Planned)